Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-33.
 Examination conduct.

-Procedures and appropriate conduct established by the board or examination organization administering the examination approved by the board, or both, shall be followed by the applicant.
-Such procedures shall include written instructions communicated prior to the examination date and instructions communicated at the site, either written or oral, on the date of the examination.
-Failure to comply with all procedures established by the board or the examination organization with regard to conduct at the examination shall be grounds for denial of the application.
+Procedures and appropriate conduct established by the board or examination organization administering the examination approved by the board, or both, must be followed by the applicant.
+Such procedures include written instructions communicated prior to the examination date and instructions communicated at the site on the date of the examination.
+Failure to comply with all procedures established by the board or the examination organization with regard to conduct at the examination will be grounds for denial of the application.

 Statutory Authority